Built for 21st Century Science

 Nestled in the heart of Toronto’s discovery district, the Donnelly Centre houses 35 faculty and some 500 research staff and trainees.

-During its short history, researchers in the Donnelly Centre have already made key insights into the biology of cells and genes that underpins health and disease.
-These advances range from tracing how genetic errors can interact to affect disease, to understanding how proteins regulate gene expression, to engineering new technologies to manipulate human cells and regenerate tissue in the lab.
-In this time, the Centre has grown through recruiting world-class scientific talent from other leading institutes such as Harvard, Princeton, MIT, and the Sanger Institute, a key part of its success.
-The first decade of The Donnelly Centre has been a tremendous period of growth and achievement.
+Donnelly Centre investigators have made key insights about the biology of cells and genes that underpins health and disease.
+These advances range from tracing how genetic errors interact to affect disease, to understanding how proteins regulate gene expression, to engineering new technologies for the manipulation of human cells and tissue regeneration.
+As well as nurturing its existing community of researchers, the Centre continues to recruit world-class scientific talent from other leading institutes and this has been a key part of its success.